 A sales engagement platform should feel like a natural extension of your workflow, not another siloed tool your team has to manage.
 Before you decide, map out your current sales tech stack.
 Your CRM is the star of the show, so you need a platform that integrates seamlessly with it, ensuring all activities, emails, and meeting notes are automatically synced.
 Don’t overlook your other essential tools, like your team’s calendar or video conferencing software.
 A platform that works well with the systems you already rely on will make the transition smoother and drive much higher adoption rates across your team.

-How to Make the Most of a Free Trial
+How to Get the Most Out of a Free Trial

 A free trial is your opportunity to see how a platform performs in the real world, not just in a polished demo.
 Go into it with a clear plan.
 Identify a few core use cases you want to test, like building a multi-channel sequence or using an AI email writer.
 Have a couple of your sales reps use the platform for their actual daily tasks for a week.
 This will give you invaluable feedback on its usability.
 Is it intuitive?
 Does it genuinely save them time?
 Pay close attention to how well you can test out the core features and how much it simplifies your team’s day-to-day grind.